vessels-tech/papers/mywell/paper/paper.md

 #### MyWell SMS

-Users interact with MyWell by sending and recieving SMS messages, a part of the application called MyWell SMS.
+Users interact with MyWell by sending and receiving SMS messages, a part of the application called MyWell SMS.
 MyWell users submit resource readings, as well as query MyWell for some basic groundwater statistics.

 Data submission is performed over a single SMS message to MyWell's phone number.
 The most common case is submitting a well reading.
 The message takes the format: "`MYWL S PINCODE/RESOURCE_ID/READING`", where reading is the depth to water level in centimetres.